exasol/exasol-java-tutorial/testing-tutorial/doc/multiple_asserts_in_one_test_case.md

 }
 ```

-Wrapping the assertions in a list of lambdas inside `assert_all` makes sure the test case runs all of them regardless of whether they succeed.
+Wrapping the assertions in a list of lambdas inside `assertAll()` makes sure the test case runs all of them regardless of whether they succeed.

 ### Assertions With Dependencies